-- Strengthen the Capacity of Community Foundations
+- Strengthen the Capacity of Community and Place-based Foundations

-Build the capacity of community foundations to be active change agents in the community, encouraging local engagement, innovation, and ownership while also leveraging resources to help communities become active partners in the Appalachian transition
+Build the capacity of community and place-based foundations to be active change agents in the community, encouraging local engagement, innovation, and ownership while also leveraging resources to help communities become active partners in the Appalachian transition

-- Ensure Effective Community Foundation Infrastructure
+- Ensure Effective Community and Place-based Foundation Infrastructure

 - Increase Philanthropic Resources

 Help community and place-based foundations advance the economic transition by supporting them to leverage resources towards the Appalachian transition

 Read more about these priorities and ways the Appalachia Funders Network will advance these priorities by downloading the Collective Strategy document.